melyndav/Azulo-SubGraph-/README.md

-# Gnosis Safe subgraph

-This Subgraph dynamically tracks activity on any Gnosis Safe multisignature wallets deployed through the factory.
+#Azulo Trust Subgraph

+This subgraph tracks activity on trusts and transactions within Azulo's multi-sig wallets.

+The purpose is show to show transparency of Azulo's trusts through usage data.

+Built by the [Azulo](https://azulo.app) team.

+### Notes
+Azulo is built on Gnosis Safe.

+For more information see the [Gnosis Safe docs](https://gnosis-safe.readthedocs.io/en/latest/) and/or the [docs for The Graph](https://thegraph.com/docs/).

 ### Networks: